qimaqi/ShapeSplats-Gaussian-MAE/README.md

 ## Pretrain

-In this section, we outline the steps for pretraining the Gaussian-MAE model.
+In this section, we outline the steps for pretrain the Gaussian-MAE model.
 For each setup, we use a config file located in the `cfgs/pretrain` directory.

 Below are some important parameters you can modify to create new experiment setups: